Downloadable tools are available at the bottom of the page

 The establishment of a payment moratorium is a clear confession of cash flow problems that can be serious.
 It is therefore necessary to trim and reduce your risk with your client.
 This translates into more restrictive payment terms (deposits, cash with order, reducing the time of payment ...) and a decrease in credit limit.

-Managing the setup and management of payment schedules is immensely facilitated by a credit management software which includes very effective means of communication, contracting and follow-up.
+Managing the setup and management of payment plans is immensely facilitated by a credit management software which includes very effective means of communication, contracting and follow-up.
 It also strengthens the credibility of the company regarding the validated agreement in digital form to the debtor.

 In legal terms, this agreement on the method of settling a claim is called conciliation.
 It can be noted by an order of the President of the court, which has enforceable force, and thus reinforces the scope of this agreement.